sahellebusch/assemble-audit/ARCHITECTURE.md

 ### **Aurora Serverless with PostgreSQL**

-- **Relational Strengths**: PostgreSQL offers a robust relational database system with strong support for complex queries, transactions, and constraints, ensuring data integrity.
+- **Relational Strengths**: PostgreSQL is a fantastic relational database with a strong ecosystem, and Aurora Serverless is a great way to run it in a serverless environment.
+Based on the provided data model, a relational database is the better choice due to its structured nature, strong relationships, and predictable query patterns.
+If we needed to scale to ridiculous amounts of data, a nosql database would be a better choice.
+I don't anticipate we need that at this time.
 - **Scalability**: Aurora Serverless auto-scales the database capacity based on demand, reducing the overhead of managing database resources.
-- **Integration with AWS**: Aurora Serverless integrates seamlessly with AWS Lambda and other AWS services, optimizing serverless workflows.
+- **Integration with AWS**: Aurora Serverless integrates easily with AWS Lambda and other AWS services.
-- **Cost Efficiency**: Operates on a pay-as-you-go model, minimizing costs during low activity while accommodating growth seamlessly.
+- **Cost Efficiency**: Operates on a pay-as-you-go model, minimizing costs during low activity.
 - **Flexibility for Future Requirements**: PostgreSQL’s JSONB support enables semi-structured data storage, allowing adaptability for evolving audit requirements.

 # High Level Architecture